LASIK Rapid City – Serving patients seeking LASIK surgery in Rapid City and the surrounding area

 The Black Hills Regional Eye Institutes’ comprehensive approach to eye care allows our surgeon to provide exceptional services for all your eye care needs.

-Dr. Khachikian uses the most advanced and reliable laser technology for vision correction procedures.
+Dr. Khachikian and Dr. daSilva use the most advanced and reliable laser technology for vision correction procedures.
 The leading-edge practice is equipped with the IntraLase iFS advanced femtosecond laser for use in corneal flap creation during bladeless, all-laser iLASIK.
 The practice is also equipped with wavefront-guided VISX Star S4 excimer laser technology for highly customized vision correction treatment and precise visual results.

 Before starting LASIK surgery, the ophthalmologist uses wavefront technology to capture a digital map of the eye’s unique imperfections, including higher-order aberrations, or extremely subtle refractive errors.
 He uses this information to calibrate the VISX Star S4 excimer laser that reshapes the cornea.